 - House and facilitate online professional learning

 Documentation of training is a shared responsibility.
 Employees are encouraged to maintain a personal professional development portfolio.
-Professional development portfolios can be managed through the online MLP Workshop management system.
+Professional development portfolios can be managed through PowerSchool.

-- Attendance for all face-to-face professional learning activities will be entered into MLP within one week of the event.
+- Attendance for all face-to-face professional learning activities will be entered into PowerSchool within one week of the event.

-- Sign‐in sheets are the official record of attendance for all courses in MLP, and will be kept on file for three years following the professional learning activity.
+- Sign‐in sheets are the official record of attendance for all courses in PowerSchool, and electronic copies of all sign-in sheets will be kept (through Google Drive) for three years following the professional learning activity.

 - Credit will not be granted to anyone who has not signed the course attendance sheet.